webhintio/hint/.github/PULL_REQUEST_TEMPLATE.md

 If this is a non-trivial change, include information such as what benefits this change brings as well as possible drawbacks.

-If this fixes an existing issue, include the relavant issue number(s).
+If this fixes an existing issue, include the relevant issue number(s).

 Thank you for taking the time to open this PR!